-- Loose or faulty thermocouple, rectify. - Blocked pilot, clean out. - · Fire is sited in a draft. - Door or window has been opened creating a draft. - A wall which the fire is sited near has a hole/holes through which there is a draft. - Fire is too close to an air vent. - Fire is sited on disused chimney breast which has not been adequately sealed up. - Dirt or lint in pilot aeration hole or on the lint gauze, clean thoroughly. - If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replacement.
+- Loose or faulty thermocouple, rectify. - Blocked pilot, clean out. - · Fire is sited in a draft. - Door or window has been opened creating a draft. - A wall which the fire is sited near has a hole/holes through which there is a draft - Fire is too close to an air vent. - Fire is sited on disused chimney breast which has not been adequately sealed up. - Dirt or lint in pilot aeration hole or on the lint gauze, clean thoroughly. - Pilot light senses the fire is cold and cuts off, allow several attempts at lighting to warm up the sensor. - If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replacement.
 Modifications are dangerous and can have a serious unseen effect on safety.